 As a result of my strong MER, E usually coughs and unlatches when my milk starts to flow - and he not only gets a mouthful of milk but a face full as my milk usually sprays all over his face and clothes!

-Do manage oversupply, I used blockfeeding.
-I feed E 2x in a row at the same breast, instead of switching breast.
-This way, the breast won't be as full during the 2nd feeding and it will regulate the supply in the other breast.
-This is because the breast becomes full and won't make as much milk.
+To manage oversupply, I used blockfeeding.
+I feed E 2x in a row at the same breast, instead of switching breasts.
+This way, the breast A won't be as full during the 2nd feeding and it will regulate the supply in the other breast (B).
+This is because breast B becomes full and won't make as much milk.
 Remember that an empty breast results in faster milk production.

 Along with the oversupply, I had a strong MER.
 During the early days, I utilized a washcloth.
 E latches and stimulates my milk, when it starts to flow, he unlatches and I immediately use the washcloth to catch the wild sprays.
 When the milk flow slows down, I put E back to breast and he is able to contentedly feed without issue.